Wix Review & How-To: A Versatile Site Builder for Most Needs

 Which isn’t to say that Wix is perfect.
 WordPress has better SEO features, BigCommerce has more e-commerce capabilities, and GoDaddy is a little cheaper.
 But Wix offers a well-rounded solution that provides the most value to the most people.

-We can confidently say that thanks to our thorough testing process, in which we scored Wix on its usability, design, and customization.
+Why can we confidently say Wix is one of the best providers out there?
+Because of our thorough testing process, in which we scored Wix on its usability, design, and customization.
 These scores reflect our experience building a site with Wix and how that experience compared to other website builders we tested.

 - Easy drag-and-drop interface